DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

    Options include scanpy and hnsw

-### Plot
+## Plotting parameters

-- <span class="parameter">plotqc:</span>
+- <span class="parameter">plotqc:</span> <br>
-Grouping must be a categorical variable
    -  <span class="parameter">grouping_var</span> `String`, Default: sample_id<br>
+      Column name(s) of the covariate(s) you want to group the plot on.
+Must be a categorical variable.
+      Must be provided as a comma-separated String, without spaces.

+Specify other metrics you want to plot on each modalities embedding.
+One plot per group will be created.
+Use the notation mod:variable notation.
+These can be categorical or numeric variables.
+Any metrics you may want to plot on all modality UMAPs should be listed under `all`.
    -  <span class="parameter">all</span> `String`, Default: rep:receptor_subtype<br>

- Any metrics you may want to plot on all modality umaps should be listed under all the modalities

    -  <span class="parameter">rna</span> `String`, Default: rna:total_counts<br>
    -  <span class="parameter">prot</span> `String`, Default: prot:total_counts<br>
    -  <span class="parameter">atac</span>  `String`, Default: atac:total_counts<br>
    -  <span class="parameter">multimodal</span> `String`, Default: rna:total_counts<br>

+If you want to add any additional plots, simply remove the log file (logs/plot_batch_corrected_umaps.log) and run `panpipes integration make plot_umaps`.

-### Make final object
+## Creating the final object

 Leave this final option blank until you have reviewed the results from running `papipes integration make full`.

 This step will produce a mudata object with one layer and one correction per modality, and one multimodal layer.
 For unimodal integration select the uncorrected version and use "no_correction".

 **Then run**`panpipes integration make merge_integration`